chenlijun99/autoanki/packages/autoanki-plugin-content-pdf-fragment/README.md

   NOTE that order matters. `data-autoanki-pdf-pages="2-4"` and `data-autoanki-pdf-pages="4-2"` are different.
 With the first, pressing the next button you'll go through the pages 2, 3 and 4, while with the latter you'll go through the pages 4,3,2.

-  NOTE that the view parameters specified using PDF open parameters are applied only to the first page.
+  NOTE that the view parameters specified using PDF open parameters are applied only to the first page that is displayed or to the page specified in the `page` open parameter, if it is specified.
 All the remaining pages will be shown as full pages.

 - `data-autoanki-pdf-enable-toolbar`: pass `true` in order to force the toolbar to be shown.
 Pass `false` to force it to not be shown.
 By default, if there is need to switch pages (because of `data-autoanki-pdf-pages`), the toolbar will be shown.